-A summary of the description of floor trusses is shown in the image below.
+A summary of the description of floor trusses is shown in the Typical Floor Detail below.
 Wall have been removed in the attached image for clarity.

 Detail: Typical floor

 14.1.
 Standard Floor truss

 A standard floor truss consists of parallel top and bottom chords that may be boxed (if necessary), and common webs.